Cyclr’s API uses the OAuth 2.0 Client Credentials flow for authentication.

 To view an Account’s API ID, in your Cyclr Console, go to Accounts > Account Management and select the Settings icon for the Account you wish to work with.
 The API ID appears towards the top of the page.

-Account restricted Access Tokens #
+Account Restricted Access Tokens #

 You can restrict Access Tokens to only work for a specific Cyclr Account by including the API ID in a scope parameter when you make the access token request: